 As an admin, you can send activations to user accounts.
 An activation link is only valid for the duration of 24 hours.
 After 24 hours the link becomes invalid and has to be sent out again.
 Consider time zones when creating new user accounts.
 Note that certain Firewall settings can cause the activation link to end up in the spam folder.
 Let the user know to check their spam folder if they do not receive an email with an activation link.

-In this section, learn how to get the most out of BRYTER through the customization of your organization and Modules.
-Specifically, learn how to customize the interfaces displayed to your authors, as well as, how to create impressive themes that will make your Modules shine.
+In this section, learn how to get the most out of BRYTER by customizing your organization and Applications.
+Specifically, learn how to customize the interfaces displayed to your authors, as well as, how to create impressive themes that will make your Applications shine.

 View and configure your Environments.
 BRYTER comes with two built-in environments.